FlatIO/help-docs/docs/en/edu/activities.md

 ## Creating a new assignment

-Click on the "**New Assignment**" button to get started and create your first assignment.
+Click on the "**+ Create**" button to access a variety of activities.
+This help page focuses on classic assignments, but feel free to visit the dedicated pages for [Worksheets](/help/en/education/worksheet.html) and [Performance assignments](/help/en/education/performance-assignments.html)

 ![New assignment](/help/assets/img/edu/class-new-assignment-btn.png)